dawgpaws/noteplan-plugins/jgclark.WindowTools/README.md

 You can trigger the **/delete window set** command for a particular named Window Set, for example `noteplan://x-callback-url/runPlugin?pluginID=jgclark.WindowTools&command=delete%20window%20nset&arg0=WS%20Name`.

 ## Support
-If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue' in GitHub](https://github.com/NotePlan/plugins/issues).
+If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).

 If you would like to support my late-night work extending NotePlan through writing these plugins, you can through: